Lost in Madrid, Espana – November 2010

 Madrid, Spain is a beautiful city with lots of great site, varied terrain and runners.
 I had a great time just walking around but running was even more fun.
 I take you around a small but popular part of Madrid, running on tiny streets, through town squares, parks and past the local sites.

-I was scouting Madrid as a possible Marathon to take the Sole Runners to one of these years.
-It is a great fun place to be and run.
+I was scouting Madrid as a possible Marathon to take the Sole Runners to one of

 Train Focused, Steve Mackel – Co-founder SoCalRunning.com